Packing Up Your Garage: A Full Guide To Getting Done

 Wrapping Things Up: (Literally)

-Written by Rachel Kaplan, a seasoned mover that hates garages but loves herself a great garage sale.
-She has moved over 4 times in the last three years, and has way too much experience packing up those boxes and moving on out.
-She loves DIY style moves and believes in Marie Kondo’s decluttering principals.
+Written by Rachel Kaplan, a seasoned mover who hates garages but loves herself a great garage sale.
+She has moved over 4 times in the last three years and has way too much experience packing up those boxes and moving on out.
+She loves DIY-style moves and believes in Marie Kondo’s decluttering principles.

 Get all moving services you need in one place